Low FODMAP taco? Yes, Please!

 As beans become high in the FODMAP GOS (galactooligosaccharide) it is important that you watch your portion size.
 You can still enjoy beans in the right quantities even during the elimination phase.

-You can either have these tacos as a starter to your meal, or make different taco fillings such as chicken and fish for a more exciting taco night.
+You can either have these tacos as a starter to your meal, or make different taco fillings such as chicken and fish for a more exciting taco night and to ensure you stick to a low FODMAP serving.

-- 1 can of pinto beans, rinsed and drained
+- 1 can of pinto or kidney beans, rinsed and drained

 - 1 tbsp garlic infused oil